 In these core types of the transformer, windings are surrounded by the core.
 So, it requires a huge amount of copper coil and laminated materials.

 II.
 Sandwich types of the Winding:

-Sandwich types of winding are used in shell types winding.
-In shell-type winding, the primary and secondary winding is placed on the central limb.
+Sandwich types of winding are used in shell type transformer.
+In a shell-type transformer, the primary and secondary winding is placed on the central limb.